Alexander Donski: ITF Junior Career

 In doubles he won three titles including a Grade 1 event in Morocco, a Grade 4 event in the United States, a Grade 5 event in the Bahamas, and made one further final at a Grade 4 event in Greece.

 Overall, in international junior competition, Donski compiled a cumulative win/loss record of 68-47 in singles and 33-40 in doubles.
-Donski represented Canada in international competition until June 2016, after which he began representing Bulgaria, citing heritage and favorable player development opportunities.

 Professional career

 Donski officially turned pro in 2017, however, as early as 2014, he played a limited number of Futures tournaments on the ITF Pro Circuit to gain experience alongside his main activity on the ITF Junior Tour.
 As an amateur, he qualified twice for the main draw of a Futures tournament, once in the Dominican Republic in late 2015 and a second time in Greece a year later.

-2017: First ATP points
+2017: First ATP Points

 In 2017, Donski acquired his first two ATP singles points that elevated him to the year-end ranking of No. 1575.
 Both points came in the summer at two $15K events held in Istanbul, for which he successfully qualified.
 As a qualifier in the main draw, he defeated a Turkish lucky loser to win the first ATP point, and then in the next event defeated a fellow qualifier, also from Turkiye, to win the second.
 Donski positioned himself to play for ATP points on 6 other occasions that same year, however he was unable to secure further points.

 Some of the more notable opposition he faced in 2017 who barred him from acquiring additional ATP points included Hubert Hurkacz, Botic van de Zandschulp, and Tallon Griekspoor.

-Most of his first season as a professional player was well documented on his YouTube channel.